Fractured Magic: Chapter Thirteen

 “I can fire a gun,” Maebhe said, jutting her chin out.
 “My brother taught me.”

-To her surprise, Roman didn’t turn her down.
+To her surprise, Roman didn’t immediately turn her down.
 Instead, he looked her up and down, considering.
 “Are you a good shot?” he asked.

-Roman’s smile at that actually reached his cold eyes, making them seem somehow warmer.
+At that, Roman’s smile actually reached his cold eyes, making them seem somehow warmer.
 It was possibly the first real smile Maebhe had seen from him.
 “Fine, but only because I’ll need help identifying your brother when I find him.”

 “And what about me?”
 Dinara asked.
-“I’m coming.
-You can’t stop me.
+“You can’t stop me from coming.
 If you leave me here all alone, I’ll worry myself sick.
 Roman, please.”

 Roman sighed.
 “If I let you join, you stay down in the tunnels.
 No going up to the island with us.
 Agreed?”